project-chip/connectedhomeip/docs/silabs/wifi/DIC_Wi-Fi.md

 **Note**: For reference, Lighting App commands given in the above image.
 Similarly other application commands also can be passed.

-- Make sure matter device is up and commissioned successfully, refer [Running the Matter Demo on EFR32 hosts](RUN_DEMO.md#demo-execution---commissioning-a-wi-fi-device-using-chip-tool-for-linux)
+- Make sure matter device is up and commissioned successfully, refer [Running the Matter Demo](RUN_DEMO.md#demo-execution---commissioning-a-wi-fi-device-using-chip-tool-for-linux)

 - For Controlling the device, set topic name and the commands to be executed in the mqtt_explorer for below applications.
   - Lighting App